25 Oct 2024

 What Is CAGR?

-Mathematically, CAGR can be expressed as:
+Mathematically, the CAGR formula can be expressed as:

-CAGR = (Final Value of Investment/ Initial Value of Investment) ^1/n – 1 (where n = investment period in years)
+CAGR = (Final Value of Investment / Initial Value of Investment) ^(1/n) - 1 (where n = investment period in years)

 What Is XIRR?